Vilja Bli: Music

 The sound of the album was compared to Swedish artists such as Mauro Scocco, Orup and Peter LeMarc.
 In fact, Linnros mentions Al Green as an influence, taking a musical aim at the mid-70s with happy melodies and lyrics about agonizing relationships.
 Unhappiness is pointed out as the consistent theme of the album.
 Other musical influences are Hall & Oates, Led Zeppelin and soul music in general.
 Linnros also mentions heavy Swedish drama films as an inspiration to the album, including the works of the Swedish director Björn Runge.

 Album cover

 The album cover features Linnros sitting down topless covered in black paint.
 Linnros himself said that they were looking for album cover ideas for almost a year to find the right expression and that he chose to be topless on the cover because it said most about the music and because it felt honest and personal.
 The color black was chosen simply because it was neat.
 He also said that there were at least as much work preparing all the visuals surrounding the album in the form of artwork, trailers and preparing for live performances as it had been with the music.

 Track listing

+All tracks written by Oskar Linnros, except for "Genom eld", which was co-written by Magnus Lidehäll and Robert Elovsson, and "Från och med Du", which was co-written by Christian Olsson.